-If you are interested in genealogy and you have found out all there is to know about your own roots, then why not consider exploring your pet’s lineage?
+You’re interested in genealogy and you have found out all there is to know about your own roots.
+So, why not consider exploring your pet’s lineage?
 Yep, you can find out about the genealogy of your pet.

-As well as making for interesting reading, knowing all about your pet’s heritage can be important for several reasons, such as keeping your furry friend healthy.
+As well as making for interesting reading, knowing all about your pet’s heritage can be important for several reasons.
+One extremely important reason is so that you can keep your furry friend healthy.

-Here is a guide to everything that you need to know about pet genealogy and how to discover your own pet’s background.
+Here is a guide to everything that you need to know about pet genealogy.
+And also I explore how you can discover your own pet’s background.

 How can you find out your pet’s genealogy?